How much should my mortgage be compared to my income?

 - Existing debts: $1,000

-Now you know you can only afford a house if the monthly payment comes out to $1,150 or less.
+Now you know you can only afford a new home if the total monthly payment comes out to $1,150 or less.

-Remember to include property taxes, homeowners insurance, and private mortgage insurance (PMI) when estimating your mortgage payment.
+Remember to include property taxes, homeowners insurance, and private mortgage insurance (PMI) when estimating your monthly mortgage payment.

 Depending on your lender, a DTI above 43% may be allowed.

-On some conforming loans, Fannie Mae and Freddie Mac set their maximum DTIs at 45% to 50%.
+On some conforming conventional loans, Fannie Mae and Freddie Mac set their maximum DTIs at 45% to 50%.
 And it’s possible to get an FHA loan or VA loan with up to a 50% DTI.

-However, you’ll likely need ‘compensating factors’ to make up for the high DTI — like a big down payment or a great credit score.Find out how much home you can afford (Apr 26th, 2021)
+However, you’ll likely need compensating factors to make up for the high DTI – like a big down payment or a great credit score.Find out how much home you can afford.
+Start here (Jan 8th, 2022)

 How much should my mortgage be in the real world?

 All this math can come across as a bit theoretical.
 And your goal when deciding on your mortgage amount should be more practical.
-You want a loan that will fit neatly within your lifestyle, needs, and ambitions.
+You want a home loan that will fit neatly within your lifestyle, needs, and ambitions.

+Try running a few numbers through a home affordability calculator to begin getting a sense of how much your mortgage should be.

 The fact that a lender will give you $x amount – because of your DTI, credit score, down payment, and personal finances – doesn’t necessarily mean you should borrow $x amount.